Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/EnhancedNavMeshAgent.md

 #### `PathfindingTask CalculatePathAsync(Vector3 targetPosition, int nodePoolSize = 4096)`

 Begins calculating a path from the current agent position to the `targetPosition`.
-This work is performed off the main thread so it may take several frames to complete.
-It can be used like this:
+Unlike the `CalculatePath` method this starts the pathfinding work on a background thread, this means it does not impact performance by stalling the main thread.

 ```
 // Start pathfind
 var task = agent.CalculatePathAsync(target);

-// Every frame, check if it's complete in Update
+// Every frame, check if it's complete yet
 var result = task.TryGetResult();
 if (result.HasValue)
 {
     // Use path here
+    ...

     // Dispose result when you are done
     result.Dispose();